explosion/spacy-dev-resources/README.md

 # spaCy Developer Resources

+> ⚠️ This repository is outdated and has been archived.
+Instead of providing separate scripts, we've been focusing on [standardising our formats](https://github.com/explosion/spaCy/issues/2928), improving the [documentation](https://spacy.io) and updating the [core library](https://github.com/explosion/spaCy) to require fewer utilities.

 This repository is a collection of community resources and contains scripts, tools and helpers for developing [spaCy](https://github.com/explosion/spaCy), adding new languages and training new models.
-Feel free to submit a [pull request](https://github.com/explosion/spacy-dev-resources/pulls) to contribute.

 ## Table of contents

 | Directory | Description |